Finnish President, PM In Favour Of Joining NATO without Delay - UrduPoint

 "Joining NATO would not be against anyone," Niinisto, who has often served as a mediator between Russia and the West, told reporters on Wednesday.

-His response to Russia would be: "You caused this.
+To Russia, he would say: "You caused this.
 Look in the mirror," he said.

 In a blog post later Thursday, Niinisto struck a conciliatory note, writing: "Russia is and will remain Finland's border neighbour.
 It must continue to be able to handle practical matters with it."
 As recently as January, amid tensions between the West and Russia, Marin said a NATO bid would be "very unlikely" during her current mandate, which ends in April 2023.